• Skip to main content

 Vision Problems

 Untreated hypertension can damage the blood vessels in your retina, which is the part of your eye that is responsible for sending neural signals to the brain for visual recognition.
-If you are experiencing sudden vision problems, seek immediate medical care by an experienced doctor, as it may indicate severe hypertension or another underlying health condition.
+If you are experiencing sudden vision problems, seek immediate medical care by an experienced family medicine provider, as it may indicate severe hypertension or another underlying health condition.

 Severe Headaches